Polluxiaga/Polluxiaga/README.md

 ## Hi there 👋
 - I’m an undergraduate @ Southeast University, Nanjing, China.
-- I'm a visiting scholar @ National University of Singapore, Singapore.
+- I was a visiting scholar @ National University of Singapore, Singapore.
+- I'm an AI researcher (internship) @ KnowinAI, Shenzhen, China.